SharonRoseChikuta/Triplex/README.md

 So far we have printed the expression to welcome the player and explain the objective.
 We have declared three constant variables.
 We have declared a constant variable for their sum and another constant variable for their products.
 We have added expression to the notify the player of the hints.

+Code is conforming to Unreal Coding Standards as listed on their website.
+They suggest using CamelCase intead of snake_case